RNRS 200: Role Transitions: LVN to RN

 Catalog Course Description

-This course is designed to assist the LVN in transitioning from the LVN role to
+This course is designed to assist the Licensed Vocational Nurse (LVN) in transitioning from the LVN role to the expected role of the ADN student.
+Course content includes nursing process,

-critical thinking, therapeutic communication, delegation skills, physical
+critical thinking, clinical judgment, therapeutic communication, delegation skills, physical

 assessment and legal/ethical concerns.
 The on-campus lab provides opportunity for students to validate nursing skill and practice new skills like physical assessment.
 36 lecture hours, 54 lab hours.